robchendev/FRET/README.md

 Shows information about this bot.
 Gives a description, the github repository link and the math expression used to calculate how many points are to be awarded to each user being thanked.

+    -w

+This is harder to describe, go to [Weekly Submissions](#weekly-submissions) for more information

 ### Moderator Commands

     +points <@user> inc <points>